 Who are the bloggers which you admire most?

 I remember looking at Chiara Ferragni’s The Blonde Salad website (not instagram) years and years ago.
-I think it’s so cool how she started blogging before anyone really knew what blogging was and I’ve always loved her extravagant styling.
-I also think Margaret Zhang is so incredibly creative and talented.
+It’s so cool how she started blogging before anyone really knew what blogging was and I’ve always loved her extravagant styling.
+Margaret Zhang is so incredibly creative and talented.